Centennial Olympic Park Free Tour - Photo 1, Centennial Olympic Park Free Tour

 Description

-We will walk through several important city squares related to the Olympic Games, highlighting elements such as a tribute to the athletes of Ancient Greece and an overview of previous host cities.
-We will also see a sculpture of Pierre de Coubertin, the founder of the modern Olympic Games.
+Throughout our free tour, we'll learn interesting facts about the 1996 Olympic Games, discovering the impact of this event on the city.
+We'll walk through important city squares that reference the Olympic Games, including a tribute to the athletes of Ancient Greece and an overview of previous host cities.
+We'll also view a sculpture of Pierre de Coubertin, the founder of the modern Olympic Games.

-The latter part of our tour will feature significant landmarks, including the Georgia Aquarium, the National Center for Civil and Human Rights, the World of Coca-Cola exhibition, the Skyview Atlanta Ferris Wheel, and the Westin Peachtree Plaza Hotel.
+We will also remember the tragic terrorist attack that occurred during the Atlanta Olympics while addressing its consequences.
+The final stretch of our tour will include culturally significant landmarks such as the Georgia Aquarium, the National Center for Civil and Human Rights, the World of Coca-Cola exhibition, the Skyview Atlanta Ferris Wheel, and the Westin Peachtree Plaza Hotel.

-The tour will conclude after approximately one hour and 15 minutes at the original starting point.
+The tour will conclude after approximately one hour and 15 minutes near the original starting point.

 Included